 Take a walk on the wild side and enjoy close encounters with some of the world’s most incredible creatures.
-Whether it's tracking tigers in India, spotting mountain gorillas in Uganda, admiring bathing elephants in Sri Lanka or watching cute and clumsy giant pandas in China, we're sure to have a wildlife holiday for you.
+Whether it's tracking tigers in India, spotting mountain gorillas in Uganda, admiring bathing elephants in Sri Lanka or watching cute and clumsy giant pandas in China, our wildlife holidays will get you to the heart of the action.

 For the classic animal adventure, it's hard to look beyond an African safari.
 Africa is home to an abundance of wildlife including the Big 5 - lion, elephant, leopard, rhino and buffalo.
 A large swathe of the continent is covered in national parks, and we offer both camping safaris and lodge accommodated safari tours which visit reserves including the mighty Serengeti in Tanzania, Chobe in Botswana and the Masai Mara in Kenya.
 We have a number of itineraries suited for wildlife lovers, where your trip is based around spotting wildlife.
 On other trips there's the opportunity to spend time in national parks whilst still taking in the main sights of interest in a country, so there's plenty of animal encounters available for culture vultures as well.

 Top travel deals and upcoming departures for wildlife holidays

 |Tanzania & Zanzibar - 10 days||Nairobi, Tanzania||07 Jun 2023||CAD $2,699 was $3,175 15% off|||

 |Nairobi to Zambia - 21 days||Nairobi, Kenya||07 Jun 2023||CAD $3,396 was $3,995 15% off|||

 |Zanzibar & Tanzania - 11 days||Dar es Salaam, Kenya||12 Jun 2023||CAD $2,784 was $3,275 15% off|||